The organic principles

 If you wish to become an organic farmer, you must be certificated through a control body.

 This involves a yearly inspection and a set of checks to make sure you comply with the rules on organic production.

 The conversion period can be a difficult period for organic farms.
-This is because organic methods often result in lower yields whilst at the same time food produced during the conversion period cannot command the same premium price.
+Organic methods often result in lower yields but at the same time, food produced during the conversion period cannot command the same premium price.
 For this reason, the European Union and the EU countries offer various support measures to help organic producers to get started.